KiranAminPanjwani/LeatherHoard/Readme.md

 If you have any feedback or suggestions please reach out to me.

-In order to make a hassle-free environment, I implore you all (while contributing) to follow the instructions [Contributing Guidelines](https://github.com/KiranAminPanjwani/LeatherHoard/blob/main/Contributing_Guidlines.md)!
+In order to make a hassle-free environment, I ask you all (while contributing) to follow the instructions [Contributing Guidelines](https://github.com/KiranAminPanjwani/LeatherHoard/blob/main/Contributing_Guidlines.md)!

-You can create a <a href="https://github.com/KiranAminPanjwani/LeatherHoard/issues">issue</a> and mention there , which new features or extension can make this Project more good.
+You can create an <a href="https://github.com/KiranAminPanjwani/LeatherHoard/issues">issue</a> and mention in it which new features or extensions can make this project better.

 <!-- ------------------------------------------------------------------------------------------------------------------------------------------------------------------ -->